treasure-data/prestogres/README.md

 # ![Prestogres](https://gist.github.com/frsyuki/8328440/raw/6c3a19b7132fbbf975155669f308854f70fff1e8/prestogres.png)
 ## PostgreSQL protocol gateway for Presto

-**Prestogres** is a gateway server that allows clients to use PostgreSQL protocol to run Presto queries.
+**Prestogres** is a gateway server that allows clients to use PostgreSQL protocol to run queries on Presto.

 * [Presto, a distributed SQL query engine for big data](https://github.com/facebook/presto)

-With Prestogres, you can use PostgreSQL clients to run queries on Presto:
+You can use any PostgreSQL clients (see also *Limitation* section):

 * `psql` command
 * [PostgreSQL ODBC driver](http://psqlodbc.projects.pgfoundry.org/)